ccs-amsterdam/vk2023/outstatic/content/media/netherlands-is-centrist-leader-pieter-omtzigt-the-dutch-version-of-frances-macron.md

 ---
-title: 'Is Omtzigt the new Macron?'
+title: 'France24: Is Omtzigt the new Macron?'
 status: 'published'
 author:
   name: 'Mariken van der Velden'